The smallest possible bimagic square using

 =36826 |

-Structured as most of the other squares of this page, the Wroblewski's square is "associative": the sum of two symmetrical numbers around the centre is constant.
+Structured as most of the other squares of this page, Wroblewski's square is "associative": the sum of two symmetrical numbers around the centre is constant.
 His square is announced as the smallest possible 6th-order associative bimagic square.

 After that square with (MaxNb, S1, S2) = (135, 408, 36826), he found three bigger 6th-order associative bimagic squares: (205, 618, 86978), (215, 648, 86684), (237, 714, 111074).

-In May 2006, immediately after his 7th-order bimagic squares, Lee Morgenstern found two better 6th-order squares than the Wroblewski's squares: (72, 219, 10663) and (109, 330, 26432).
+In May 2006, immediately after his 7th-order bimagic squares, Lee Morgenstern found two better 6th-order squares than Wroblewski's squares: (72, 219, 10663) and (109, 330, 26432).
 He used unusual structures.
 Look at his best example below: in the two columns on the left, two cells of the same colour have the same sum 73.
 Not coloured below, but exactly the same structure in the two central columns, and in the two right columns.

 6x6 magic square... |